cglatot/PokeManager/README.md

 * Pokemon names must be in ALL CAPITALS.
 It uses the API names (easy to look up)
 * You can specify **ALL** to transfer all Pokemon below the IV and CP thresholds
 * The release and rename functions will take a long time if there are a lot of pokemon.
 This is to help reduce bot detection by adding delays to requests
+* You can now export the View and Counts to CSV files.
+They will be in the same directory as the .bat file (or from whichever directory you run the python command)
 * If you have 2FA and it gives you Auth errors, set up an [App Password](https://security.google.com/settings/security/apppasswords).

 ## How to run it